Loading...

 Indian Subsidiary / Foreign Company Registration

 What is an Indian Subsidiary?
 A foreign company can establish a Wholly Owned Subsidiary (WOS), Joint Venture (JV), or Branch Office/Liaison Office in India.
 WOS is the most common structure — registered as a Pvt Ltd company with 100% foreign shareholding.
 FEMA compliance (FC-GPR), RBI approval (for restricted sectors), and Press Note 3 (for border-sharing countries) requirements apply.
 Virtual Auditor handles the complete process: RBI approval, incorporation, FEMA compliance, and ongoing regulatory management.
-Quick Answer: Indian Subsidiary / Foreign Company Registration — Indian Subsidiary / Foreign Company registration online. ₹40,000 all-inclusive.
+Quick Answer: Indian Subsidiary / Foreign Company Registration — Indian Subsidiary / Foreign Company registration online. ₹40,000 (professional fees).
+Government fees extra.
 Complete incorporation with compliance support.
 Virtual Auditor, since 2012.

 Indian Subsidiary / Foreign Company Registration is a service offered by Virtual Auditor, an AI-powered CA and IBBI Registered Valuer firm (IBBI/RV/03/2019/12333) led by CA V. Viswanathan (FCA, ACS, CFE, IBBI RV), specialising in company registration under the Companies Act, 2013, from offices in Chennai, Bangalore, and Mumbai since 2012.